TomzxCode/llm-conversations-viewer/README.md

    - **Upload**: Click the upload button in the sidebar
    - **Drag & Drop**: Drag and drop a .json or .zip file onto the page
    - **URL Import**: Enter a URL in the input field or use `?url=https://example.com/conversations.json`
+3. **Search** (optional): Use the search box to filter conversations by keywords
-3. Select a conversation from the sidebar to view
+4. Select a conversation from the sidebar to view

 > **Note**: Conversations loaded from URLs are not persisted to localStorage and will be cleared on page refresh.